 Draft standards for public comment

 Resources for Stage 40

 This stage will be automatically skipped if the DIS has been approved and no technical changes are introduced

 However, if the draft incorporates technical changes following comments at the DIS stage (even if the DIS has been approved) the FDIS stage becomes mandatory.
 (See the ISO/IEC Directives Part 1, 2.6.4 for more information.)

 If this stage is used, the Final Draft International Standard (FDIS) is submitted to ISO/Central Secretariat (ISO/CS) by the Committee Manager.
 The FDIS is then circulated to all ISO member for an 8 week vote (The Submission Interface should be used when sending the draft to ISO/CS).

 The standard is approved if a two-thirds majority of the P-members of the TC/SC is in favor and not more than one-quarter of the total number of votes cast are negative.
 (See the ISO/IEC Directives Part 1, 2.7 for more information.)

 At this stage the secretary submits the final document for publication through the Submission Interface.
 But if the standard has passed through the Approval stage, the manager may submit the project leader’s responses to member body comments on the FDIS.

 Only editorial corrections are made to the final text.
 It is published by the ISO Central Secretariat as an International Standard.

-Committee secretaries and project leaders get a two-week sign off period before the standard is published
+Committee Managers and project leaders get a two-week sign off period before the standard is published